JoNell Strough, Ph.D.

 Dr. Strough is a life-span developmental psychologist.
 She completed her doctoral training at the University of Utah under the mentorship of Cynthia A. Berg.
-She completed her undergraduate studies at Boise State University in Idaho, graduating summa cum laude, and received her Ph.D. degree in psychology in 1996 from the University of Utah.
-Dr. Strough joined the WVU faculty in 1996 as an assistant professor, and was promoted to associate professor with tenure in 2003 and to professor in 2009.
+She completed her undergraduate studies at Boise State University in Idaho, graduating summa cum laude.

 Dr. Strough’s areas of research expertise include decision making, everyday problem solving, and gender development.
 She studies each of these topics in diverse age groups, including adolescence and early and later adulthood.

 The higher-order objective of all of Dr. Strough’s research is to facilitate successful development and healthy aging.
 Her research on decision making and problem solving investigates how people can compensate for age-related losses in some cognitive abilities by using their life experience and social relationships.
 Her research on gender focuses on the development of gender similarities and differences and the social stereotypes that limit the behaviors viewed as acceptable for men and women.
-Her research has been funded by the U.S. National Institute of Aging.
+Her research has been funded by the U.S. National Institute of Aging and the National Science Foundation.

 Psychology 545 – Conceptual Issues in Developmental Psychology